teamnsrg/jscdocs/docs/quickstart-crawling.md

 # Getting Started with Crawling

+There are two ways to use the JSC crawler.
+The first is to use our distributed crawling infrastructure, consisting many nodes pulling crawl tasks from a task queue and storing results in a centralized location.
+The second is to simply run the crawler from your own local machine.
+The steps to crawl sites using both methods are described below.

+---

+## Using the Distributed Infrastructure

+Our crawling system consists of many distributed crawling nodes which all connect to a single, central task queue to receive and execute crawling tasks.
+To conduct a crawl using our system, you must create a task file.
+This task file is a JSON file describing the parameters for one or many crawls you wish to execute.
+For further explanation on the format of this file and instructions on building a task file, look [here](/crawl-tasks.md).
+Note that the assignment of a unique `group_id` in your task file is important, so you can later get the results just for that specific group id.

+Once you have this task file, the next step is to add the tasks into the distributed task queue.
+To do this, use a python script in the `devtoolCrawl` repository called `scheduler.py`.
+It will parse your task file, check it for errors, decompose it into all of the individual crawl tasks, and add them to our crawl task queue for execution.

+To monitor the progress of your crawl, you can use the Grafana interface at `dragonstone.sprai.org:6500`.
+Here, you can observe the total tasks remaining in the crawl queue and the rate at which tasks are currently being completed.

+Once your crawl is complete, you will want to retrieve and analyze your data.
+See [using data](/using-data.md) for a guide to that.

+---

 ## Locally Driven Crawls

 Although the crawler is intended to be used as a client of a distributed task